 Internationalization or i18n

 For information about the definition that is the basis for internationalization of Red Apps and Sabre Red 360, visit the following URL: https://plone.org/documentation/kb/i18n-for-developers.

 All Red Apps must comply with secure design and coding standards.
 In addition, Red Apps that handle cardholder or personal data must comply with other industry standards, such as the Open Web Application Security Project.

 Red Apps must conform to PCI data security standard PCI DSS 2.0.

 To obtain more information about the PCI Security Standards Council and to obtain copies of the standard, visit https://www.pcisecuritystandards.org.

 Red App Security Requirements

 This information is organized into sections that describe requirements for secure coding practices, handling of cardholder and personal data, certification testing, and developer skills that you need to create compliant Red Apps.
-For this information, see "Resources" on the Sabre Dev Studio.
-(Log in on https://developer.sabre.com).
+For this information, see Red App Developer Resources.